 Its plans include website builders, database backups, and SSL certificates as well as one free domain name.
 Plans start at $2.59 per month for WordPress hosting, website builder, or website hosting; VPS hosting is $10 per month; cloud hosting is $0.0075 per hour, and dedicated hosting is $169 per month.

 Support is available around the clock via chat and phone.
 An existing knowledge base is available for DIY troubleshooting as well as user forum.
 DreamHost offers unmetered bandwidth and 99.902% uptime.
 Customers can also access WordPress migration services, web design, WooCommerce hosting, and other services for additional costs.

 DreamHost offers web design tools better than average industry uptimes make it a great choice for web hosting.
 But, customers donâ€™t have access to cPanel, which might be a disadvantage for more advanced site managers.

 Customers like the intuitive, easy-to-use interface and report being satisfied with DreamHost's customer service.
 Reviews also note that the provider has been around for more than two decades and make it easy to create basic sites for personal, nonprofit, or community use.

-The basic shared hosting package is called Launch and comes with one free domain, two websites, 40GB of storage, and unlimited bandwidth.
-For $8.49 per month, users can get the Power shared hosting plan, which supports up to six websites.
+The basic shared hosting package is called Lite and comes with one website, 10GB of storage, and unlimited bandwidth.
+For $4.99 per month, users can get the Power and Launch shared hosting plan, which supports up two to fifty websites respectively.
 Numerous other hosting plans are available with additional features at increased rates.